Articles should be submitted on-line via the editorial system: https://www.editorialsystem.com/ainen/

 Authors are requested to provide lists of institutions/persons that have provided financial support for research carried out and/or the preparation of the article and to brieﬂy describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the author has not taken advantage of any financing, such information must also be provided in the paper.

-Each author could declare his or her individual contribution to the article: all authors must have materially participated in the research and/or article preparation, so roles for all authors should be described [not obligatory].
+Each author could declare his or her individual contribution to the article: all authors must have materially participated in the research and/or article preparation, so roles for all authors should be described.
 Authors' contribution concerns the following aspects of the manuscript:

 • Study design